 Let’s look at some relevant trends.

-Current Trends in Content Engineering
+What Are Current Trends in Content Engineering?

 A few trends that affect content engineering now include: